dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Three Research Questions:

-1. What are the characteristics of people who take part in commuting based activities?
+1. What are the characteristics of people who take part in commuting based activities? (their geodemographic profile)

 2. Where do commuting events happen?